THG Sports: Football Association of Ireland (FAI)

 Dublin’s Aviva Stadium on the site of the old Landsdowne Road Stadium was officially opened in May 2010 and is the venue for home matches for its main tenants, the Irish Rugby Union team and the Football Association of Ireland (FAI) team.
 THG is the sole hospitality provider for FAI games at the stadium.

 Controversies

 THG CEO James Sinton was investigated in relation to a 2014 FIFA World Cup ticket scam.
 Once granted bail, Sinton left Brazil and never returned to face justice.
 THG has been reported in the UK press as offering amazing open corporate hospitality packages for the 2012 Olympics costing up to nearly £10,000 a head despite Prestige Ticketing having paid £75 million for the official in–venue corporate entertaining rights.
 London Olympic Committee lawyers are apparently looking to see whether or not the company is coming close to abusing its status as an official ticket reseller.

+Rio 2016 Olympic ticketing scandal

+During the 2016 Summer Olympics in Rio de Janeiro, Brazilian police arrested Kevin Mallon, an executive of THG Sports, in connection with an investigation into the alleged illegal resale of Olympic tickets allocated to the Olympic Council of Ireland.
+THG denied wrongdoing and said that the tickets seized by police were being held legally on behalf of authorised Irish reseller Pro10 Sports Management.

+Brazilian police later said they had found email and text contact between Pat Hickey, then president of the Olympic Council of Ireland and an International Olympic Committee member, and Marcus Evans, owner of THG Sports, concerning Olympic ticket sales.
+Police said THG was not authorised to sell tickets for the Rio Games, while THG and Pro10 denied wrongdoing.